 The proliferation of space debris is unsustainable.
 Earth's orbital space is polluted with defunct satellites, abandoned fuel tanks, and fragments from satellite collisions.
 The crash of the satellites Iridium 33 and Cosmos-2251 in 2009 alone generated thousands of pieces of debris.
-Some estimates suggest that there are currently over 1 100,000 debris larger than 1 cm orbiting around Earth, collectively weighting more than 13 000 tons (ESA 2024).
+Some estimates suggest that there are currently more than 1.1 million debris larger than one centimeter orbiting Earth, collectively weighing more than 13,000 tons (European Space Agency [ESA] Space Debris Office 2024).
 This pollution already necessitates frequent avoidance maneuvers by satellite operators and is poised to worsen with the expanding space industry.
-Some analysts even fear that a chain reaction of collisions will create an exponential surge of new debris (Kessler and Cour-Palais, 1978).
+Some analysts even fear that a chain reaction of collisions will create an exponential surge of new debris (Kessler and Cour-Palais 1978).